 Embrace this vacation so you can first-hand explore the world of ice and fire.
 Check availability by choosing a date.

-If you don’t have time, or would rather just get to your hotel room, you will then take the airport transfer straight to your hotel in Reykjavík, where you can explore this northernmost capital of the world, and enjoy eateries, bars, and entertainment galore, before retiring to your hotel in central Reykjavík.
+You will then take the airport transfer straight to your hotel in Reykjavík, where you can explore this northernmost capital of the world, and enjoy eateries, bars, and entertainment galore, before retiring to your hotel in central Reykjavík.